vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 authenticity of this text is warranted by Lakṣmīdhara, the minister and pandit at the court of the Gāhaḍavāla king Govindacandra in the 12th century, who in his description of Benares quotes extensively from a ‘Skandapurāṇa’.
 All his

-quotes turn out to be from our text, none from the Kāśīkhaṇd

-. a or any other
+quotes turn out to be from our text, none from the Kāśīkhaṇḍa or any other

-khaṇd

-. a  for that matter̥
+khaṇḍa  for that matter̥

-When the text had reached the point of near-oblivion due to its replacement by later texts styled khaṇd

-. as, copyists in northeastern India preserved it, be it in the very margins of the Purāṇa text corpus, by renaming it the Ambikā-, or
+When the text had reached the point of near-oblivion due to its replacement by later texts styled khaṇḍas, copyists in northeastern India preserved it, be it in the very margins of the Purāṇa text corpus, by renaming it the Ambikā-, or

-in one case, by mistake probably, Revākhaṇd

-. a of the Skandapurāṇa.
+in one case, by mistake probably, Revākhaṇḍa of the Skandapurāṇa.
 Collation

 of these later manuscripts so named with the three manuscripts from Kathmandu has established that the text had evolved into a new recension that substantially differs from the ‘Nepalese’ texṭ We refer to this new recension as the RA recension to distinguish it from the S recension, which refers to the text as found in the Nepalese manuscripts.
 When we collate the quotations in Lakṣmīdhara’s Tīrthavivecanakāṇḍa with the Vārāṇasīmāhātmya of the original Skandapurāṇa, it becomes clear that an early form of this RA recension already existed in the 12th century and was used by the Nibandha author \(Bisschop 2002\).
 Further research into the history of this text has made it plausible that the new recension was created in one major redaction that took place somewhere in North India, most likely in the ninth century.
 11

 The original text, we estimate, was composed either under the Maukhari kings or Harṣavardhana of Kanauj, in the second half of the sixth or first half of the seventh century.
 12

-10 Cf. above, pp. 185 ff.; for borrowings from the SP by the āvantyakhaṇd
+10 Cf. above, pp. 185 ff.; for borrowings from the SP by the āvantyakhaṇḍa, Yokochi 2004.

-. a, Yokochi 2004.

 11 Bakker 2014, 138.